Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 ```

 We've set the Deployer's interact object to have only one property `getProposal`, which holds all the values needed for a proposal and the boolean `isProposal` that dictates if the contract assumes the role of the main contract or a proposal contract.
 > At this point, you can modify your JavaScript file (`index.mjs`) to mirror your backend, although you may want to use placeholders for the actual values, except when you actually create a proposal.
-Its good practice to have these two files open side-by-side in the early stages of development, for simultaneous updates as you're deciding the participant interact interface.
+Its good practice to have these two files open side-by-side in the early stages of development, for simultaneous updates as you make decisions regarding the participant interact interface.

 The Deployer's interact interface is set, and we can already imagine how the flow of our DApp would be, and the pattern of communication among those using the DApp.
-In order to implement this flow, we must find the answer these questions:
+In order to implement this flow, we must answer the following questions:

-- How do other users know of the state of affairs within the contract network if we only declared one participant?
+- How do other users know of the state of affairs of the contract, if we only declared one participant?
 - How do they vote?
 - How do they contribute?
-- How are they informed of the outcome of a timed out proposal?
+- How are they informed of the outcome of proposal after a timeout?
 - How do they claim refunds?

 Earlier in the Problem Analysis section, we mentioned using API calls and Events to achieve this.
 But what are these concepts?

 Events are **values** or **data** that a contract sends to all attached to the contract at any point in the contract's life-cycle.
+They are often used to inform all users of different events that occur over the contracts life-cycle.

 APIs are **defined functionality** that can be voluntarily called upon from the frontend by any one attached to a contract.
 In this workshop we would define these API calls in a **Parallel Reduce**.

 > **What is a Parallel Reduce?**
-> Like while loops, it is another way to mutate values in the contract, but unlike the while loop, not with repetitive action but through user interaction with the contract, while a condition remains true, and only if a value—usually the contract's balance—remains invariable for the duration of the parallel reduce no matter what kind of operation the user takes.
+> Like while loops, it is another way to mutate values in a contract, but unlike the while loop, not with repetitive action but through user interaction with the contract, while a condition remains true, and only if a value—usually the contract's balance—remains invariable for the duration of the parallel reduce no matter what kind of operation the user takes.

 **Therefore, users interact with the contracts of proposals using API calls, then, the outcome of these interactions, and the internal state of proposals are made known to other users using Events.**

 Like the Deployer's interact interface, API calls and Events need to be declared first before their actual use in the business logic of the contract.

-And so, to do that, we need to map out what scenarios would require their use, this will guide us in deciding what kind of data we would send to the frontend on each scenario.
+And so, to do that, we need to map out what scenarios would require their use, this will guide us in deciding what kind of data we would send to the frontend in each scenario.
 These are outlined below:

 - **User creates a proposal**: At this point, the information of that proposal needs to be fed to the main contract in order to notify all others connected to the main contract that a proposal has been created and their views updated to reflect that change.
-- **User votes on a proposal**: When this takes place, the contract whose proposal got voted upon, needs to be notified of that action to update its internal state with regards to the evaluation after the deadline set for interactivity.
-Afterwards, the main contract get notified of the action taken in order for other users to be notified too.
+- **User votes on a proposal**: When this takes place, the contract whose proposal got voted upon, needs to be notified of that action to update its internal state with regard to the pending evaluation after the deadline set for interactivity.
+Afterwards, the main contract gets notified of the action taken in order for other users to be notified as well.
 - **User contributes to a proposal**: This calls for the user to pay to the contract and the total amount of contributions updated in the frontend.
-All other users are entitled to know of this change too.
+All other users are entitled to be made aware of this change too.

 What other scenario in a proposal's contract would require an event to be fired?

-- **When a proposal reaches it deadline**: At this point, an evaluation is made, then the main contract must be notified that a proposal just timed out and if it either passed on time out or failed.
+- **When a proposal reaches it deadline**: At this point, the results are evaluated, and then the main contract must be notified of the proposal's time out as well as the results of its evaluation i.e if it passed or failed.
 - **A failed proposal's refundable balance reaches zero**: For failed proposals with funds already contributed to, must refund all contributed funds before being taken down from the platform, hence users must be able to voluntarily claim a refund.
 If successful, the user gets notified, if not he sees this outcome too.
-But immediately a failed proposal's contract's balance hits zero, the main contract must be notified to take that proposal down for everyone, as it is no longer relevant.
+But immediately a failed proposal's contract's balance hits zero, the main contract must be notified to take that proposal down, as it is no longer relevant/ required.

 Keeping in mind that Events are just data sent to the frontend for evaluation, how do we represent the actions we want to take to reflect these updated states using just data?
 First we must know what to send.

 Let's review the instances an Event would need to be fired and discern what kind of data would be appropriate to send out for evaluation.

-- User creates a proposal: This calls for a complete representation of the proposal along with the contract information and the time of creation, to be sent to the main contract for other users to get their views updated with that piece of information.
-Hence we would be sending the following details of a proposal:
+- User creates a proposal: This requires a complete representation of the proposal along with the contract information and the time of creation, to be sent to the main contract for other users to get their views updated with the said information.
+Hence we would be sending the following details:
   - ID
   - Title
   - Link